 Out of the box, most software and hardware assets come in a state designed to make them easy to use — not one that’s secure.
 Typically, all services will be turned on, all ports open, and all applications active.

-From the perspective of getting the asset up and running quickly, that’s great.
+From a quick setup standpoint, that’s great.
 From a security perspective, it’s awful.
 There are known exploits and vulnerabilities for practically every asset you can think of, and leaving these weaknesses open is a surefire way of inviting malicious activity.

 A hardened asset is an asset that has been configured for both functionality and security.
 Typically, this involves closing or disabling any port, service, user account, or application that isn’t required.

 It’s not possible to lock down everything, of course, as that would often render the asset useless.
 However, by disabling everything that isn’t needed, and configuring the asset to protect against known vulnerabilities and exploits, you can drastically reduce the likelihood it will be compromised.